 When rendering the user interface, a client-side connector and a widget are created for each server-side component.
 The mapping from a component to a connector is defined in the connector class with a

 The state of a server-side component is synchronized automatically to the client-side widget using a shared state object.
-A shared state object implements the
+A shared state object extends

 The state sharing assumes that state is defined with standard Java types, such as primitive and boxed primitive types,